 In October 2023, the Company received a Finding of Violation from the U.S. Environmental Protection Agency (the "EPA") alleging violations of the Clean Air Act in connection with the Company's refrigeration leak detection and repair program at certain of its facilities.
 The Company is evaluating the findings and cooperating with the EPA in its investigation.
 The EPA may seek to impose monetary and non-monetary penalties for the alleged violations of the Clean Air Act.
 Due to the fact that this process is in an early stage, the Company is unable to predict the final outcome of this matter.
-Although the Company does not believe this matter will have a material adverse effect on its business, financial position, results of operations or cash flows will not be materially adversely affected.
+Although the Company does not believe this matter will have a material adverse effect on its business, financial position, results of operations, or cash flows, the Company can provide no assurance that its business, financial position, results of operations or cash flows will not be materially adversely affected.